 They are the ultimate sweet treat and, regardless of who created them first, this does not take away the fact that they are absolutely divine!
 Our Lavolio Marrons Glacés are of Italian provenance, where the chestnuts are handpicked from Montemarano before being glazed to perfection.

 If you fancy giving yourself a challenge, try making your own marrons glacés by following the recipe below!
-And for those less willing to get their hands sticky, you can find our Lavolio Marrons Glacés Collection here.
+And for those less willing to get their hands sticky, you can find our Lavolio Marrons Glacés Collection from September to March.

 1. Blanch 500g fresh chestnuts in boiling water for 4 minutes, drain, then peel while still warm.